dekuNukem/duckyPad/kit_assembly_guide.md

 A small Phillips-head screwdriver (`+`shape) is needed, there should be one provided in the package.

-A pair of pliers would make tightening the fasteners easier, but it's by no means required.
+A pair of pliers would make tightening the fasteners easier, but by no means required.
 You can use your hand just fine.

 ![Alt text](resources/pics/assembly/tools.jpg)